samoanspam/cse-251-student-version/lesson_02/canvas/team.md

 The website [http://deckofcardsapi.com](http://deckofcardsapi.com) allows us to make Internet requests for a deck of cards.
 You will be using the [http://deckofcardsapi.com](http://deckofcardsapi.com) website to implement some Python classes to retrieve playing card information.

+The main goal of the team activity is to use the requests package and also have experience using classes in Python.

 ### Instructions:

 - Do not include any other packages/modules.